peppial/system-design-questions/README.md

 ---

-15. Question: Design a global content delivery and caching system like CloudFlare or AWS CloudFront You need to design a CDN that serves static and dynamic content globally with high performance and reliability.
+15. Design a global content delivery and caching system like CloudFlare or AWS CloudFront You need to design a CDN that serves static and dynamic content globally with high performance and reliability.
 The system should handle:

 - Billions of requests per day across 200+ edge locations